expo/expo/docs/versions/v15.0.0/sdk/map-view.md

 A Map component that uses Apple Maps on iOS and Google Maps on Android.
 Built by Airbnb at [airbnb/react-native-maps](https://github.com/airbnb/react-native-maps).
 No setup required for use within the Expo app, or within a standalone app for iOS.
 See below for instructions on how to configure for deployment as a standalone app on Android.

-> **Note:** It is currently not possible to use Google Maps on iOS despite being supported upstream in react-native-maps.
-We may add this feature if there is enough demand, let us know if you need it.

 ![](./maps.png)

 ```javascript